dfandrich/spec-tree/README.md

 alone.
 If the repo already had an SSH URL, it will be switched to an anonymous svn one after submission.

+Instead of absolute paths to files in the repo, the arguments can be bare repo names, like this:

+    commit-from-anon-repo -m 'The commit message' apackage greatcode

 This script does not support a "massive checkout" style tree.

 ### list-unclean-repo